stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/03-data-types-variables-constants.md

 pi = 3; // Error.
 Cannot redefine a constant.
 ```

-We use `const` to mark variables as immutable even if their value isn't know at compile time;
+We use `const` to mark variables as immutable even if their value isn't known at compile time;

 ```cpp
 const double temperature{someTemperatureFunction()};